centarro/commerce-docs/docs/v2/user-guide/dashboard-inbox.md

 ### Configuring partner banners

 Finally, Drupal Commerce also includes contextually relevant promotions of Technology Partner integrations throughout the user interface.
 These take the place of blocks shown on user interfaces from Commerce Core (on the tax types page) or contributed modules like Commerce Shipping (on the shipping methods page).

 All such instances _should_ respect a single core setting to govern their visibility:

 ```
 $settings['commerce_show_partner_banners'] = FALSE;
 ```

-(If you encounter a module interface that does not respect that setting, it would be appropriate to open a task issue in the relevant issue tracker to request it be updated.
-In your issue, feel free to link to this documentation page for support!)
+If you encounter a module interface that does not respect that setting, it would be appropriate to open a task issue in the relevant issue tracker to request it be updated.
+In your issue, feel free to link to this documentation page for support! 🙂